eslawski/mdx-playground/README.md

 ### Gotchas
 * Sometimes Gatsby gets confused.
 Sometimes a `gatsby clean` and rebuild can fix things.
 It essentially deletes the `.cache` and `/public` directories.
+* I think reading the exif data sometimes generates a copy of the image which causes Gatsby to think it needs to reprocess the image.
+Worth more investigation.

 ### Future Ideas
 * Add categories to posts